forwards/website_source/content/edu/nyc.md

 ### NYC HIGH SCHOOL JUNIORS AND SENIORS: APPLY NOW FOR A FREE DATA SCIENCE AND CODING WORKSHOP

+### Workshop Description

+Have you ever wondered how data scientists formulate questions, analyze and visualize data, and draw conclusions?
+In this workshop for NYC high school girls interested in STEM, coding, and data analysis, students will be introduced to coding in R through an investigation of NYC transportation data: [Citibike](https://www.citibikenyc.com/system-data), [Taxi](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml), and [Flights](https://cran.r-project.org/web/packages/nycflights13/nycflights13.pdf).

 <table align = "left">
   <tr>
     <td>